-Abstract- The aim of this study is to explore factors that affect the capital structure of manufacturing firms with the absence of secondary market and to investigate whether the capital structure models derived from Western settings provide some convincing explanation for capital structure decisions of Ethiopian firms.
-Theories of capital structure are reviewed in order to formulate testable factors concerning the determinants of capital structure of the manufacturing firms.
-The investigation is performed using panel data procedures for a sample of 32 firms during 2006-2010 G.C.
-Profitability as measured by return on asset, tangibility and the business risk level of firm are found to be significant determinant factors of capital structure.
+- 7 The aim of this study is to explore factors that affect the capital structure of manufacturing - 8 firms with the absence of secondary market and to investigate whether the capital structure - 9 models derived from Western settings provide some convincing explanation for capital - 10 structure decisions of Ethiopian firms.
+Theories of capital structure are reviewed in order to - 11 formulate testable factors concerning the determinants of capital structure of the - 12 manufacturing firms.
+The investigation is performed using panel data procedures for a sample - 13 of 32 firms during 2006-2010 G.C.
+Profitability as measured by return on asset, tangibility and - 14 the business risk level of firm are found to be significant determinant factors of capital - 15 structure. - 16 ny organization needs a capital for its establishment and expansion, and that capital can come from debt or equity.
+Debt has an advantage that interest paid is tax deductible, which lowers debt's effective cost and debt holders get a fixed return, so stockholders do not have to share their profits if the business is highly successful.
+However, debt has its own disadvantage that the higher the debt, the higher its cost of debt and equity; and if the company fall on hard time and fall to pay its interest, its shareholders will have to make up the shortfall, and if not bankruptcy will result.
+Too much debt can keep the company from getting success and wipe out the stockholders (Booth et al., 2001).

-Keywords: capital structure, pecking order, agency cost theories, business risk.
+17 Index terms- capital structure, pecking order, agency cost theories, business risk